 Imagine a world where compromise was a thing again, because the silent majority finally stood up and said, “I’m okay with you being you, as long as you’re okay with me being me.”

-Imagine a world where the demagogues and extremist had to stand down and shut up, because their platform was suddenly taken over by regular people simply being themselves.
+Imagine a world where the demagogues and extremist had to stand down, because their platform was suddenly taken over by regular people simply being themselves.

 Imagine a world where we all felt seen, where those who sought to silence you failed, and they’d just have to Deal With It.